Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-The primary risk factor for VHL (or any of the hereditary forms of renal cancer under consideration) is the presence of a family member affected with the disease.
-Risk assessment should also consider gender and age for some specific VHL-related neoplasms.
-For example, pheochromocytomas (PHEOs) may have onset in early childhood,[
+The primary risk factor for VHL (or any hereditary forms of renal cancer) is an affected family member.
+Risk assessment should also consider gender and age for specific VHL-related neoplasms.
+For example, pheochromocytomas (PHEOs) may develop in early childhood,[

 Family History of VHL | Genetic Testing | Scenarios for Clinical Diagnosis | Requirements for Clinical Diagnosis |